Brownster/asterisk-freepbx/README.md

 Issue 1, - complaining .htaccess files are disabled - more info at http://wiki.freepbx.org/display/F2/Webserver+Overrides

+So once you have have your freepbx docker running with:

+sudo docker run --name freepbx -v /place/to/put/backup:/etc/freepbxbackup --net=host -d -t brownster/freepbx12021

+Run the following commands starting from the docker host cmd line:

 sudo docker exec -it freepbx bash

 vi /etc/apache2/apache2.conf and hit Return / Enter.